georgeglessner/blog/_posts/2019-12-12-install-pihole-on-raspberry-pi.markdown

 ---
 layout: post
-title:  "Install PiHole via SSH on a Raspberry Pi"
+title:  "How to Install PiHole on a Raspberry Pi"
 ---

-Before we begin, I will assume that you have already installed the OS of your choice and have SSH enabled.
-If not, you can follow the instructions [here](https://howtoraspberrypi.com/how-to-raspberry-pi-headless-setup/) before you continue.
+Before we begin, I will assume that you already have your raspberry pi set up and are able to log in.
+If not, you can find guides on how to do that [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).

-Moving along.

 ## Step 1
-SSH into your machine.
+Log in to your rapsberry pi.
+You may also ssh into your machine and follow this guide via ssh.

 `ssh pi@IP_ADDRESS`

-## Step 2
+## Step 1
-Run the one-line command to begin install.
+Open terminal and enter the following command to begin installation.

 `curl -sSL https://install.pi-hole.net | bash`

 The install script will perform a few checks before proceeding.

 ## Step 3